boblauer/mock-require/README.md

 http.request(); // 'http.request called'
 ```
 ##API
 ```javascript
 mock(path, mockExport)
 ```

-`path`: `String`
+__path__: `String`

 The module you that you want to mock.
 This is the same string you would pass in if you wanted to `require` the module.

-This path should be relative to the current file, just as it would be if you were `require`ing the module from the current file.  mock-require is smart enough to mock this module everywhere it is required, even if it's required from a different file using a different relative path.
+This path should be relative to the current file, just as it would be if you were to `require` the module from the current file.  mock-require is smart enough to mock this module everywhere it is required, even if it's required from a different file using a different relative path.

-`mockExport` : `function`
+__mockExport__ : `object/function`

-The function you want to be returned from `require`, instead of the module's exported function.
-This is useful if your module only exports a single function.
+The function or object you want to be returned from `require`, instead of the `path` module's exports.

-`mockExport` : `object`

-The object you wnat to be returned from `require`, instead of the module's exported object.
-This is useful if your module exports a complex object, such as `require('fs')`.

-`mockExport` : `string`
+__mockExport__ : `string`

-The module you want to be returned from `require`, instead of the module's export.
+The module you want to be returned from `require`, instead of the `path` module's export.
 This allows you to replace modules with other modules.
-For example, if you wanted to replace the `fs` module with the `path` module (you probably wouldn't, but it's just an example):
+For example, if you wanted to replace the `fs` module with the `path` module (you probably wouldn't, but if you did):

 ```javascript
 require('fs', 'path');